binocarlos/trueability/tutorials/deploying-mongodb.md

 ```

 This time we can communicate with the MongoDB application by connecting to the node where it is running.
-Using the `mongo` command line tool which has been preinstalled in this live demo environment, we will insert an item into a database and check that it can be found.
+Using the `mongo` command line tool which has been pre-installed in this live demo environment, we will insert an item into a database and check that it can be found.
 If you get a connection refused error try again after a few seconds; the application might take some time to fully start up.

 > To keep your download for the tutorial as speedy as possible, we've bundled the latest development release of MongoDB in to a micro-sized Docker image. *You should not use this image for production.*